ashmaroli/jekyll-mentioji/README.md

+# Jekyll Mentioji

-If your site uses both [`jekyll-mentions`](https://github.com/jekyll/jekyll-mentions) and [`jemoji`](https://github.com/jekyll/jemoji), then using `jekyll-mentioji` *instead* is going to improve your build times.
+If your site uses both [`jekyll-mentions`](https://github.com/jekyll/jekyll-mentions) and [`jemoji`](https://github.com/jekyll/jemoji), then using `jekyll-mentioji` *instead*, is going to improve your build times.

-Internally, this plugin combines the code and logic behind the above two plugins and adapts the associated code for [`html-pipeline`](https://github.com/jch/html-pipeline), which the above two plugins wrap around, to emerge as *the faster implementation* in comparison to using the two plugins together in a site.
+Internally, this plugin combines the code & logic behind the above two plugins and adapts the associated code in [`html-pipeline`](https://github.com/jch/html-pipeline), which the above two plugins wrap around, to emerge as *the faster implementation* in comparison to using the two plugins together in a site.